alexandrac1420/BinarySearchTree/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine and on AWS for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine

 ### Prerequisites